-BREAKING: Christians slaughtered in Egyptian terrorist attacks
+Bloody Palm Sunday: Multiple terrorist attacks kill Christians in Egypt (VIDEO)

-Terrorists have killed 21 people and injured 50 at the St. George Coptic church in Tanta, Lower Egypt.
+Terrorists have killed 30 people and injured 50 at the St. George Coptic church in Tanta, Lower Egypt.
+Another attack at St. Mark’s Church in Alexandria has claimed the lives of 16 and wounded 66.

-The attack came as Christians celebrated Palm Sunday liturgy, the Sunday prior to Easter, when Jesus Christ entered Jerusalem.
+The attacks came as Christians celebrated Palm Sunday liturgy, the Sunday prior to Easter, when Jesus Christ entered Jerusalem.

 Explosion moment of #Tanta Church #Egypt pic.twitter.com/felKKushYy